 We are subject to increasingly strict data protection laws in the markets in which we operate.
 For example, we are subject to the Brazilian General Data Protection Law (“Lei Geral de Proteção de Dados” or “LGPD”), federal law 13,709/2018, which became effective in September 2020.
 The LGPD significantly improves Brazil’s existing legal framework by regulating the use of personal data by the private and public sectors.
 The concept of “data processing” is broad and includes the collection, storage, transfer, deletion and other activities related to personal data.
 All companies that offer services or have operations involving personal data handling in Brazil are required to comply with the LGPD rules and adopt administrative and technical security measures to protect personal data.
 Administrative sanctions under the LGPD, which will be applicable starting in August 2021 by the newly-formed National Data Protection Authority (“ANPD”), include warnings, single and daily fines, and elimination of personal data at stake.
 The LGDP is very similar to the European Union General Data Protection Regulation (“GDPR”), which we are subject to in certain French territories where we operate in the Caribbean.

-In Peru, companies are required to comply with the Personal Data Protection Law (Law No. 29733), which similarly regulates the use of personal data.
+In Peru, companies are required to comply with the Personal Data Protection Law No. 29733, which similarly regulates the use of personal data.
 Failure to comply is punishable with economic fines by the Personal Data Protection Authority.
-In November 2019, Peru approved the Directorial Resolution No. 80-2019- JUS/DGTAIPD, Practical Guide to Comply with the “Obligation to Inform,” which obligates companies to inform the various owners of personal data of the processing of their personal data and provides information about the obligation and various exceptions to it.
+In November 2019, Peru approved the Directorial Resolution No. 80-2019-JUS/DGTAIPD, Practical Guide to Comply with the “Obligation to Inform,” which obligates companies to inform the various owners of personal data of the processing of their personal data and provides information about the obligation and various exceptions to it.
 Furthermore, in January 2020, Peru approved the Directorial Resolution N° 02-2020-JUS/DGTAIPD, Directive of the Personal Data Processing through Video Surveillance System, which establishes new obligations and prohibitions in any place where video surveillance is conducted.
-Compliance with these data protection laws and others in the markets in which we operate could result in increased costs and adversely affect our business.

 Environmental laws and regulations may affect our business.

 We are subject to various environmental laws and regulations.
 These laws and regulations govern, among other things, discharges of pollutants into the air and water and the presence, handling, release and disposal of, and exposure to, hazardous substances and waste, such as common or non-hazardous waste and used vegetable oils, among others, in addition to requiring us to obtain permits and authorizations for various activities.
 These laws and regulations provide for significant fines and penalties for noncompliance.
 Third parties may also assert personal injury, property damage or other claims against owners or operators of properties associated with release of, or actual or alleged exposure to, hazardous substances at, on or from our properties.
+Liability from environmental conditions relating to prior, existing or future restaurants or restaurant sites, including franchised restaurant sites, may have a material adverse effect on us.
+Moreover, the adoption of new or more stringent environmental laws or regulations could result in a material environmental liability to us.

 We may be adversely affected by legal actions with respect to our business.

 We could be adversely affected by legal actions and claims brought by consumers or regulatory authorities in relation to the quality of our products and eventual health problems or other consequences caused by our products or by any of their ingredients.
 We could also be affected by legal actions and claims brought against us for products made in a jurisdiction outside the jurisdictions where we are operating.
-An array of legal actions, claims or damaging publicity may affect our reputation as well as have a material adverse effect on our revenues and businesses.”
+An array of legal actions, claims or damaging publicity may affect our reputation as well as have a material adverse effect on our revenues and businesses.

 Unfavorable publicity or a failure to respond effectively to adverse publicity, particularly on social media platforms, could harm our reputation and adversely impact our business and financial performance.